United Way BC Thompson Nicola Cariboo Region

 Growing our impact

-We scaled out United Way British Columbia programs by expanding the iVolunteer program into our area, launching a new Regional Food Hub in Williams Lake, and adding Hi Neighbour initiatives in Lytton and Merritt.
+We scaled out United Way British Columbia programs by expanding the iVolunteer program into our area, launching new Regional Food Hub in Williams Lake and Clearwater, and adding Hi Neighbour initiatives in Lytton and Merritt.
+By launching Hi Neighbour for Recovery in Princeton, the Fraser Canyon, Merritt, and the Shuswap, we are engaging with local community organizations and residents in areas of BC that have been impacted by wildfires or floods to support ongoing recovery and resiliency work.
+Take a look at this incredible work here!

 Listening to our community